How to Get Recruited for College Sports in 2023 – NCAA & NAIA

 - After 11th grade a coach can have unlimited contact with an athlete.

 - Prior to 11th grade, a coach can send you printed materials and make contact by phone.

-- Athletes are allowed one official visit to given school beginning senior year.
+- Athletes are allowed one official visit to a given school beginning senior year.

-- Athletes can make as many unofficial visit as they like.
+- Athletes can make as many unofficial visits as they like.

 NAIA recruiting rules include:

 - Athletes must register through the NAIA Eligibility Center, a similar process to that of an NCAA athlete.

 - Recruiting rules are similarly lenient to those of NCAA DIII.
 Coaches can contact athletes any time.

 - As with DIII, there are no “dead periods” or “quiet periods,” the recruitment process is less formal and more of an ongoing conversation than a rule-governed contract negotiation.

 How to commit to the DIII or NAIA school of your choice

 For those committing to a DIII school, you may be asked to sign a “Celebratory Signing Form.”
 This is a voluntary document but does allow students to participate in a formal signing ceremony at their high school to mark the achievement.
 NAIA athletes can follow a college-specific process of verbally committing or doing so in writing.
 This agreement is solely between the athlete and the college—the NAIA does not enforce the contract in any way.

 Will I get a scholarship for playing DIII or NAIA sports?

 As mentioned in the opening paragraph, NAIA athletes do receive scholarships, albeit not typically for the same substantial amounts as those awarded to NCAA DI athletes.
 On the other hand, NCAA Division III institutions are not allowed to dole out athletic scholarships.
 However, 75% of DIII athletes do receive some type of financial aid, even if it cannot be officially label an athletic scholarship.
 Instead, money is offered in the form of need-based aid, merit-based aid, or grants in a related area like “leadership.”